SecConNet/Applicability-of-container-overlays-for-data-sharing/README.md

-# containers-overlay-scalability
+# Applicability-of-container-overlays-for-data-sharing
-Testing the scalability of containers using Calico and Cilium
+This repository includes the codes for evaluating the capbability of two container overlay technologies (Cilium and Calico) for data sharing application.